 Hear from previous Reporters in Residence.
 Video by Second Peninsula.

-- Impacts of competition and market concentration on the innovation and safety of tech products.
+- The impacts of competition and market concentration on the innovation and safety of tech products.

 Alexis Krieg, director at Omidyar Network